philippkstn/philippkstn/readme.md

 I’m a Business Informatics (B.Sc.) student at Osnabrück who turns ideas into scalable web applications.<br>
 During the day I build software as a working student at <a href="https://vi-os.de/">Praxis Vi.os</a>; at night I tinker with side projects that remove needless friction from everyday processes.
 I enjoy pairing rock‑solid back‑ends with accessible UIs and a sprinkle of automation to make life easier.

-- 🔭 Currently shipping **Digitale Vertragsvermittlung**, an end‑to‑end contract brokerage platform built with Laravel 12 & Filament.
+- 🔭 Currently developing **Digitale Vertragsvermittlung**, an end‑to‑end contract brokerage platform built with Laravel 12 & Filament.
 - 🛠 Actively maintaining **TheraPlanner**, a Laravel‑based practice‑management SaaS improving patient care in German clinics.
 - ✨ Open for internship/working‑student positions starting Oct 2025 – say hi!